cjaiello/MA-COVID-Vaccine-Signup-Ringer/README.md

 ^ Click this image to see a larger version of it

+* Steps shown in the gif:
   * Go to your extensions in Chrome (either copy and paste chrome://extensions/ into your browser, or go to the three dots menu, click More Tools, and click Extensions)
   * In the upper right corner, click the switch to turn on Developer Tools
   * In the upper left corner, click the "Load unpacked" button
   * Click on the folder (not the zip folder, but the unzipped folder) for this extension

 ## How to Uninstall and Reinstall
 * Go to your extensions in Chrome (either copy and paste chrome://extensions/ into your browser, or go to the three dots menu, click More Tools, and click Extensions)